Bayard Rustin LGBT and Social Justice Themed Living Community

 Q: How do I apply to live in the community?

-A: First you must complete an application for housing, located on the U of L Housing website.
-From there you can select the Rustin Community from the themed housing options, and complete the additional information sheet.
+A: First you must complete an application for housing located in the U of L Housing website.
+Within the application there are options to express your interest in joining this themed community.

 Q: How will I be contacted?